 Two huge problems in our work world today are overwhelm and over-commitment.
 Both lead to exhaustion, stress, anxiety, and poor performance for employees and teams.

 Conversations don’t just describe actions; they generate them – if you know the structure and have the skill.
 Because generative conversations are the source of actions and results and are the very fabric of coordination, they are not discretionary.

 In many organizations, the current top individual performer is promoted when a manager or team leader slot opens up.
 But many of these top performers fail.

 We have more technology, tools, and access to media to supposedly help us, but a common experience is that we are not just “busy,” a common comment from our yesterdays, but we now feel that we don’t have any time at all.

-There are many ways we can think about our lives and live it.
+There are many ways we can think about our lives and live them.
 Some see their lives as prisons of obligation.
-Some see it as full of work that they sacrifice to.
+Some see it as full of work that they sacrifice.
 Yes, our lives can also be a work of art.
-Designing a good life is an ancient theme that is missing for...
+Designing a good life is an ancient theme that is missing for many...